pyapp-kit/magicgui/docs/usage/widget_overview.md

 # Widget Overview

-All indiviual graphical elements in `magicgui` are "widgets", and all widgets are instances of {class}`magicgui.widgets.Widget`.
+All individual graphical elements in `magicgui` are "widgets", and all widgets are instances of {class}`magicgui.widgets.Widget`.
 Widgets may be created
 directly: